Pirate-Parties-International/PPI-rest-api/README.md

 https://github.com/Pirate-Parties-International/PPI-party-info

 This submodule includes all the data that the API serves.
-All data updates go thrugh that repo via pull requests.
+All data updates go through that repo via pull requests.